-New test may predict severe high blood pressure during pregnancyNovember 4th, 2013 in Cardiology /
+New test may predict severe high blood pressure during pregnancyNovember 4, 2013 in Medicine & Health / Cardiology

 A new test that checks the level of a placental protein could help doctors determine if a woman will develop a severe form of high blood pressure during pregnancy, according to a study in the American Heart Association journal Circulation.